Dragan Markovina: Political activism

 Markovina is a very active writer.
 His first book from 2014, Between red and black, is one of the first historical books in Croatia which focuses on the effects and disasters of the Croatian right wing government in Split and Mostar during the 1990s.

 His third book, History of the defeated, is focused on the devastation of Yugoslavian legacy in Croatia.

 When it comes to his opinion on political party's in Croatia, he is a strong critic of both HDZ and SDP.
 For Markovina, HDZ is a right wing nationalist party which promotes hate and SDP is a party that betrayed social democracy.

 As a teenager, Markovina was a sympathizer and friend of Stipe Šuvar and his Socialist Labour Party of Croatia in the late 1990s and early 2000s.
-In 2014, he said on a TV talk show that he is not a member of any party but he believes that the far-left Workers' Front has a perspective and that he wishes them all the best.
-In 2016, he began setting up his own left-wing party.
+In 2014, he said on a TV talk show that he is not a member of any party but he believes that the Workers' Front has a perspective and that he wishes them all the best.
+On 18 December 2016, Markovina alongside other well known intellectuals and civil activists founded the New Left of Croatia, a left wing political party mostly oriented towards social democracy and anti-fascism.
+He announced his candidacy for Mayor of Split in the 2017 local elections.
+He received 3.47% of the popular vote in the Mayor elections while the New Left received 4.36% of the popular vote in the City council elections.

 In 2017, Markovina has signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.

 Markovina is a columnist for the national weekly newspaper Telegram, Sarajevo based Oslobođenje, and Tačno.net.
 He is also member of the PEN branch in Bosnia and Herzegovina.

-New Croatia Left

-On 18 December 2016, Markovina alongside other well known intellectuals and civil activists founded the New Left Croatia, a left wing political party mostly oriented towards social democracy and anti-fascism.
-He announced his candidacy for Mayor of Split in the 2017 local elections.
-He received 3.47% of the popular vote in the Mayor elections while the New Left received 4.36% of the popular vote in the City council elections.